-Once you have completed your CV – evaluate it against our CV Checklist and if you are a NUI Galway student, you can then meet a member of the Careers team at an appointment to review it (book through Careers Connect).
+Once you have completed your CV – evaluate it against our CV Checklist and if you are a University of Galway student use our CV review tool, CareerSet linked above.

 Download and use our CV Checklist to review your CV.
 Try to get as many “Yes” answers as possible before you have your CV reviewed in the Career Development Centre.

 A list of power verbs to help you get started with describing your skills and achievements on your CV.

 - Use in the present tense when describing responsibilities in your current role

 - Watch your spelling (your spellcheck may autocorrect to the 'ize' spelling instead of the 'ise' that we use in Ireland)

 The cover letter is probably the first thing the employer reads about you so it really does count!